 Former Sacramento Mayor Joe Serna, Jr. had a vision for all children to enjoy good health through better nutrition and medical care.
 When we originally set out with our Cover the Kids program, that’s exactly what our focus was: the kids.

-But over time, our our scope changed and the program grew to include children and adults.
-With a vision of good health for all residents, SC became an independent organization in 2013.
-Since then, we’ve worked hard to help the underserved in our community navigate their way to healthcare coverage, and we’ve created groundbreaking new programs that tackle the complex issues tied to healthcare access.
+But over time, our scope changed and the program grew to include children and adults.
+With a vision of good health for all, SC became an independent organization in 2013.
+Since then, we’ve worked hard to help the underserved in our community navigate their way to health coverage and care, and we’ve created groundbreaking new programs that tackle the complex issues tied to healthcare access.

 Our innovative Navigator Program has become the cornerstone of our work.
-Through this program we’ve been able to help more than 50,000 people enroll in healthcare, educate them on better health and nutrition, and connect them to care and other needed resources.
+Through this program we’ve been able to help more than 50,000 people enroll in healthcare, educate them on better health and nutrition, and connect them to primary care, behavioral health and other needed resources.

-Though we’ve come a long way, our work will not be finished until every resident in Sacramento County is enrolled in a healthcare plan and has access to the care they need.
+Though we’ve come a long way, our work will not be finished until every person living in Sacramento County is enrolled in a healthcare plan and has access to the care they need.

 Click here to see our map of 2015 enrollment and navigation services.